 Benefits of keeping active – Besides being fun and social, playing sports can help:

-LIVING SPORT delivers a number of projects to help you get involved in sport and physical activity.
-Sportivate is a brand new project to get young people aged 14 to 25 years old who don't do much much sport, involved in weekly coaching sessions.
+Living Sport delivers a number of projects to help you get involved in sport and physical activity.
+Sportivate is a brand new project to get young people aged 11 to 25 years old who don’t do much much sport, involved in weekly coaching sessions.
 These sessions could range from american football to cheerleading, from dancing to sailing.

-To find out about projects happening around you, you can contact LIVING SPORT'S Sportivate Coordinator Ross on 01487 849915 or visit your local leisure centre.
+To find out about projects happening around you, you can contact Living Sport’s Project Coordinator (NGB’s) Andrew Chapman on 01487 849926 or visit your local leisure centre.

 To find out more about activities for young people, visit the Youthoria website.
 Youthoria is the Cambridgeshire County Council website for young people.
 It contains loads of information about keeping healthy, finding activities to do, volunteering opportunities, job adverts and more.